windweaver828/x11TerminalTools/README.md

 ### What is this repository for? ###

+Uses sbd on linux machines only at this time with x-terminal-emulator which should be the terminal of your choice.
+To set that terminal if it isn't set already use
+"sudo ln -s /path/to/terminal /usr/bin/x-terminal-emulator"
+and it should work pretty well.

 Tools I use (mostly for fun) during ssh sessions to chat and aid in remote assistance among other things.